-In the Number Patterns section you can enter multiple patterns to define your level, one after the other.
+In the Number Patterns view you can create multiple patterns to define your level, one after the other.
+Click on the Create Pattern Entry Button on top and fill out the form.

 In this example, we block (since the mode of the level is blacklist) all numbers starting with 439.
-Click the Add button to save the entry in the level.
+Click the Save button to save the entry in the level.